 Appropriation: An amount received from or made available to an institution through an act of a legislative body.

-Approved Career Major: A career major approved to be delivered by a technology center or skills center.
+Approved Career Major/Program: A career major/program approved to be delivered by a technology center or skills center.

 Aptitude Tests: Tests designed to predict success in learning activities, particularly in skill areas in which little or no instruction has taken place.
 They are generally less dependent on school experience than achievement tests and measure a broader range of capabilities.